Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 ### List Available Filesystems

-To list all available filesystems for using workspaces, use:
+To list all available filesystems for using workspaces, you can either invoke `ws_list -l` or `ws_find -l`, e.g.,

 ```console
 marie@login$ ws_find -l